pebbe/crowdsourcing/CONFIG.md

 In the example, the values of `animal` and `colour` are retrieved as type `string`, while the value of `size` is converted to type `int`.
-The length of the string values is limited to 100 charachters.
+The length of the string values is limited to 100 characters.
 There are checks for empty values and for a correct value of `size`.

 ## Building and testing the server